 - Talk to a dietician for information on your child’s diet and adequate provision for nutritional needs.
 Dieticians can be accessed via your hospital doctor or GP and can also provide information on alternative foods and recipe adaptations

-- It can be a good idea to have designated members of staff at school so that your child knows who to go to.
+- It can be a good idea to have designated members of staff at school so that your child knows whom to go to.
 All staff should be made aware of your child’s allergy so that if they develop any symptoms they can be monitored

-- A protocol should be drawn up detailing treatment and advice and staff training (given by a medical professional) should be undertaken regularly
+- A protocol should be drawn up detailing treatment and advice, and staff training (given by a medical professional) should be undertaken regularly

 - A child’s photograph should be kept on the protocol form which should be inside any auto-injector box and staff should familiarise themselves with the photos and names of any children who are at risk of anaphylaxis